lemonmade/quilt/packages/react-testing/README.md

 ##### Complete example

 We usually want to create a mocked version of the GraphQL infrastructure for our app to prevent relying on real API calls.
-We provide the [`@shopify/graphql-testing` library](../graphql-testing) to create a mock GraphQL source and Apollo client that uses it.
+We provide the [`@quilted/react-graphql/testing` library](../react-graphql) to create a mock GraphQL source for tests.

 In our example mount, we want people to be able to pass a custom GraphQL instance.
 We want the initial GraphQL results to resolve, unless the user of mount specifies that GraphQL should _not_ resolve until done manually.
 Finally, we want to expose this GraphQL instance on the returned wrapper for use to drive test results.